$q_T$-slicing with multiple jets

 {\it Conclusions and outlook. --} In this Letter we have presented two generalizations of the total transverse momentum $q_T$, that are promising slicing variables for LHC processes with multiple jets.
 For planar Born processes, like $pp \to 2$ jets, the azimuthal decorrelation $\delta \phi$ can be used to handle the cancellation of IR divergences, while in general the total transverse momentum $q_T$ can be employed.
 The key innovation that makes these suitable slicing variables is the use of a recoil-free axis, allowing us to also resolve emissions inside jets.

-We demonstrated these slicing variables for $pp \to 2$ jets at NLO, and presented the factorization formulae that also enable this at NNLO.
+We demonstrated these slicing variables for $pp \to 2$ jets at NLO, and $e^+e^- \to 2$ jets at NNLO.
+We presented the factorization formulae that enable this for general processes with jets at NNLO.
 Most NNLO ingredients are already available, except for the constant in the gluon jet function, and the soft function for $q_T$.
 For $\delta \phi$ the NNLO soft function is known and clearly much simpler than for 2-jettiness.
 Though the power corrections are larger than for $q_T$, we expect that this simplicity should extend to the power corrections.
 For $q_T$, the NNLO soft function will be of comparable complexity as the $N$-jettiness soft function.
-However, we expect that the refactorization due to the expansion in $R$ will lead to simplifications.
+However, we expect that the refactorization due to the expansion in $R$ will lead to simplifications, and present the result for the NNLO collinear-soft function in the supplemental material.

 The factorization formulae for multi-jet final states can also be used as a baseline for studying factorization violating effects, where there has been significant interest in the transverse momentum of two back-to-back jets, see e.g.~\cite{Collins:2007nk, Rogers:2010dm}.